robjohnnoble/RUtreebalance/README.md

 If population sizes are omitted then internal nodes will be assigned population size zero and leaves will be assigned population size one.

-For example, here are four ways of inputting the same tree with internal nodes labelled 4, 5, 6 and leaves 1, 2, 3:
+For example, here are four ways of inputting the same tree with internal nodes labelled 4 (the root), 5 and 6, and leaves 1, 2 and 3:

 ``` r
 # phylo object read from Newick format: